-The reasons for this are many but generally boil down to these common points: (1) California is a distinct society with its own unique history and culture that ought to have its own country, (2) California as the world’s fifth largest economy has what it takes to be its own country, and simply speaking, (3) the best people to govern California are the people of California.
+The reasons for this are many but can generally be summarized as follows: (1) California is a distinct society with its own unique history and culture, (2) California as the world’s fifth largest economy has what it takes to be its own country, and (3) The best people to govern California are the people of California.

-Our effort for full independence was launched in 2015 during the midst of the Scottish independence referendum that year.
+Our effort for full independence was launched in 2015 during the midst of the Scottish independence referendum.
 We took such inspiration from Scotland that we reorganized Sovereign California, an effort to pursue partial autonomy from the United States, into the full California independence secession campaign known around the world today as Calexit.